joagre/ratatoskr/ideas/r.md

 }
 ```

-In the [Building and Executing](building-and-executing) above the
+In the [Building and Executing](building-and-executing) section above
-*zarah* project was introduced and it had the following directry
+the *zarah* project was introduced and it had the following directory
 hierarchy of modules:

 ```